joseph-liew/Diverse-Assign/README.md

 ## Abstract ##

-**Diverse-Assign** is a programme designed to assign members/items into groups, with maximum diversity.
-In other words, each group will have the maximum diversity possible.
-The programme UI aims to be intuitive and accessible.
+**Diverse-Assign** is a programme designed to maximise diversity in assigning members/items into groups.
+In other words, we aim to achieve high diversity among groups.
+The programme UI also aims to be intuitive and accessible.

 ### Ready to Use.
 Ready to Compile.
 Intuitive UI ###
 - Self-guided, text-driven UI.
 Easily used in any IDE, notebook or command line.